 This means that if you suffered an injury from a surgical error and woke up after the surgery to learn that your doctor did something wrong, you usually have only 3 years to file.
 However, if you suffered an injury you did not know about, you might be able to wait 5 years to file.
 For instance, if you were injured because a doctor left a surgical sponge inside after surgery, but you did not learn that the sponge was there until 4 years after the surgery, you will still have 1 year left to file your case inside the 5-year deadline.

-Always check with a lawyer for help determining the specific rules in your case.
+Always check with a Maryland personal injury lawyer for help determining the specific rules in your case.

 Statute of Limitations for Surgical Mistakes Involving Minors